 3. Best for Heavy-Duty Use: Energizer Power Inverters

-Energizer also has a fairly comprehensive lineup of power inverters, with its 4000-watt option being our pick for heavy-duty use.
-Offering 4,000 watts of continuous power and 8,000 watts of peak power, this inverter connects directly to a 12V DC battery to power all sorts of appliances including microwaves, power tools, TVs, gaming consoles, and other home electronics.
+Energizer also has a fairly comprehensive lineup of power inverters, with its 4,000-watt option being our pick for heavy-duty use.
+Offering 4,000 watts of continuous power and 8,000 watts of peak power, this modified sine wave inverter connects directly to a 12V DC battery to power all sorts of appliances including microwaves, power tools, TVs, gaming consoles, and other home electronics.

-The inverter boasts an LCD display for input voltage, output wattage, and battery level, and uses an ultra silent thermal fan for cooling.
-On board are 4 standard North American AC outlets and 4 USB charging ports.
+The inverter boasts an LCD display for battery output, output wattage, input voltage display, warning indicators, and temperature overload, and is equipped with an ultra silent thermal fan for cooling.
+On board are two standard North American AC outlets and two USB charging ports.

 4. Best Budget Option: Duracell Power Inverter